-- Mork And Mindy "Mork calling Orson, Mork Calling Orson."
+- Mork & Mindy: "Mork calling Orson, Mork Calling Orson."
 "One moment, Mork, I'm taking a call on another brain cell."
 Even Mindy can do this, by holding Mork's nose and putting her finger in his ear.

 - The Tomorrow People: The Galactic Federation, a space collective of telepathic species, sends communications to the human Tomorrow People via telepathy.
 Due to the distances involved, the messages are usually received by a telepathic computer instead of directly, except in desperate cases.

 - Early episodes of Star Trek: The Next Generation gave The Empath Deanna Troi the ability to communicate telepathically with Riker.
-This was dropped later on though.
-Betazeds can telepathically communicate with each other; Luwaxana prefers this but Deanna considers it rude to do when among species that can't pick up on it.
+This was dropped later on, though.
+Betazoids can telepathically communicate with each other; Lwaxana prefers this but Deanna considers it rude to do when among species that can't pick up on it.

 - Star Trek: Enterprise.
 Trip and T'Pol find their "intimate relationship" has unexpected consequences when they find themselves sharing the same daydream, despite being on completely different starships.